 An Iranian husband and wife split up over his decision to stay and care for his aging father instead of leaving the country with his family.
 But his fateful choice to hire a stranger to do most of the care taking breeds unexpected consequences.

-Continuing our study of international filmmaking, let’s again compare histories—this time with a focus on Iran and comparing to South Africa, France, Argentina, Italy, and Great Britain.
+Continuing our study of foreign films, let’s again compare histories—this time we focus on Iran and compare its history to that of South Africa, France, Argentina, Italy, and Great Britain.
 Note that Iran was known as “Persia” before 1935.

 Comparing Brief Histories in Foreign Filmmaking